web-perf/react-worker-dom/README.md

 A React Custom renderer using Web Workers.
 All the Virtual DOM reconcilliations happen in a WebWorker thread.
 Only node updates are sent over to the UI thread, result in a much more responsive UI.

->> This renderer is experimental and may change in the future

 An existing React application can leverage WebWorkers using this library with minimal change.
 Look at the usage section for details.

 ## Demo

-The demo app has 2 versions - one with normal react, and another with web workers enabled.
+The demo is hosted at [http://web-perf.github.io/react-worker-dom/](http://web-perf.github.io/react-worker-dom/).
+To run a local version of the demo,

 - Clone the repo run `npm install` to install all dependencies.
 - Build the app using `npm run demo`
-- Open `http://localhost:8080/test/dbmonster/index.html` to view the demo app.
+- Open `http://localhost:8080/test/dbmonster/` to view the demo app, or `http://localhost:8080/test/todo` for the todo app.
 - Tweak the params in the URL to change to use web workers, increase number of components, etc.

 ## Usage

+### A typical React application

 A typical React application would looks something like the following.